 Per the CSA Wastewater Ordinance, Division representatives maintain access to all sanitary sewer facilities within the public right-of-way for maintenance and construction purposes, with required permits.
 Where it becomes necessary to cross private property for maintenance and construction purposes, or to provide access for future sewers serving adjacent or upstream tributary land, the Division obtains all necessary or required public easement documentation.
 Rules for conformance to these procedures are outlined in Section 1.9 of the Wastewater Ordinance.

 Limit Discharges of Fats, Oils and Greases (FOG)

-All FOG discharges are regulated in accordance with the IEUA's FOG control guidance.
-The Prado has one concession operator that may produce FOG but is not in the Division's Purview.
+All FOG discharges are regulated in accordance with the Division's FOG program.